Post updated on

 Turns out your mom was giving you good advice when she told you to eat your veggies as a kid.
 While I doubt your mom was trying to get you ripped, vegetables are a good food to be eating.
 They can also help keep you lean because they are high in nutrients while being low in calories.
 This means you can get full on veggies without the guilt of eating all those calories.
 They are also high in fiber and as we discussed earlier fiber is also very beneficial to digestion and staying lean.

-This may seem counter productive but it isn’t.
+This may seem counterproductive but it isn’t.
 There are a couple of reasons why cheating on your diet can actually be beneficial.
-The first reason is simply because many people can’t eat a healthy and strict diet at all times or they will go nuts.
+The first reason is simply that many people can’t eat a healthy and strict diet at all times or they will go nuts.
 They need a quick cheat to get that fix so they can continue on the diet without their head exploding.
 Another reason it is good to cheat is that your body can get accustomed to the healthy food or low carb diet and the cheat meal gives it a bit of a shock to help keep your metabolism from slowing down.
 Don’t overdo it though, I would stay with just one cheat meal per week is best.

 11 Use a Good Finisher

 Another great way to keep your body fat low is to use a great finisher.
 A finisher is an exercise or combination of exercises you perform at the end of a workout when your energy stores are low which can lead to great fat loss.
 You shouldn’t use barbell exercises like deadlifts or cleans as a finisher, do those exercises at the start of your workout when you can go heavier, plus doing those exercises when near exhaustion isn’t very safe.
-Some good examples of exercises to use for finishers are kettlebell swings, sled pushes, loaded carries, sprints, burpees and rowing.
+Some good examples of exercises to use for finishers are kettlebell swings, sled pushes, loaded carries, sprints, burpees, and rowing.
 For a deeper look at this subject check out our article on finishers for fat loss.

 12 Use a Fat Burning Pre-Workout